 cols_align(columns = "Country",

 align = "center")

-Within this function, we use the columns argument to tell gt which columns to align and the align argument to select our alignment.
+Within this function, we use the columns argument to tell gt which columns to align, and the align argument to select our alignment.

 Principle Four: Use the Correct Level of Precision

 In all of the tables we’ve made so far, we’ve used the data exactly as it came to us.
 The numeric columns, for example, extend their data to four decimal places.
 This is almost certainly too many.
 Having more decimal places makes a table harder to read, so you should always strike a balance between what Jon Schwabish describes as “necessary precision and a clean, spare table.”